landao314/bluetooth_hid_gamepad/readme.md

 ## Usage
 This section gives a brief description of the general usage.

 On the host device, open Bluetooth settings and find the device which is called "HID KB".
-Host device may ask the user to accept pairing, which is necessary for keyboard operation.
+Host device may ask the user to accept pairing, which is necessary for gamepad operation.
 After the device is connected and paired successfully, press PB0 to send a character.
 To activate the Caps lock modifier keep PB1 pressed simultaneously.
 Open a program on the host device where keystrokes can appear.

 This example was tested on Android 9, Windows 10 and iOS 13.